zaufi/kate-cpp-helper-plugin/README.md

 * Disable "Save Current List" button on _Session Include Dirs_ page if current list is empty (to prevent overwriting some saved list occasionally).
 Introduce confirmation on overwrite?
 * When autocomplete preprocessor, do not add a space if it is already here.
 Make autocompletion configurable?
+* BUG: after sanitize refref has no space after parameter
+* Strip '.' from ignore extensions list.
+Maybe it is better to have inclusion list instead, BTW?

 See Also